Yoast/developer/docs/features/schema/integration-guidelines.md

 }
 ```

-And then `Team_Member` is a “graph piece”, so let’s create it.
+And then `Team_Member` is a "graph piece", so let’s create it.
 We’re going to create it by extending the existing `Person` class, as that saves us a lot of code.

 ``` php
 /**